FredHutch/tfcb_2022/lectures/lecture04/README.md

 There are a lot of factors at play here, including "_p_ hacking" lead by the "garden of forking paths" and selective publication of significant results.
 I would call this a crisis of _replication_ and have this as a separate concept from _reproducibility_.

-Reproducibility is also difficult to achieve.
+But even reproducibility is also difficult to achieve.
 In ["An empirical analysis of journal policy effectiveness for computational reproducibility" (Stodden et al, PNAS 2018)](https://doi.org/10.1073/pnas.1708290115), Stodden, Seiler and Ma:

 >Evaluate the effectiveness of journal policy that requires the data and code necessary for reproducibility be made available postpublication by the authors upon request.
 We assess the effectiveness of such a policy by (i) requesting data and code from authors and (ii) attempting replication of the published findings.
 We chose a random sample of 204 scientific papers published in the journal Science after the implementation of their policy in February 2011.
 We found that we were able to obtain artifacts from 44% of our sample and were able to reproduce the findings for 26%.